-You are likely to always have that accent, no matter how fluent you become.
+You are likely to always have an accent, no matter how fluent you become.
 Or you may look different from the locals.
-That’s okay: it’s part of who you are; it makes you special in that context.
+That’s okay: it’s part of who you are and it makes you special in that context.

 12. Appreciate the place.

 Busy with your day-to-day life, you’re likely to stop feeling like you’re in a strange place and take it all for granted.
 You’ll get used to how things work in your new home.
 But don’t forget to stop now and then and look around you with your newcomer’s eyes.
 Notice the things you noticed when you first arrived.